LewisScally/doks-1/content/docs/prologue/quick-start.md

 ## Comparison with zoom

-Zoom currently offer no means of End to End encryption.
+Zoom currently offer no means of End to End encryption. **- ***i**t might be considered military grade, but we believe security is important***

+Available on your own secure server unlike zoom

+No 40 min call limit unlike zoom

+British unlike zoom

+Actively utilises, and contributes to opensource

+15% profit goes to opensource plus voluntary staff hours

-## Unbeatable Analytics
+## **Unbeatable Analytics**

 Safe statistical reporting.
 Get in depth business info on your calls, without compromising any personal information.
 Through innovative analytical reporting.